jlbaez/ha-pseg/README.md

 ---

 **Note**: This integration requires the PSEG Long Island Automation Addon to function.
-The addon handles all browser automation and reCAPTCHA challenges automatically, making the integration much more user-friendly than previous versions.
+The addon handles all browser automation and reCAPTCHA challenges automatically, making the integration much more user-friendly than previous versions.: